-A doctor will perform a physical examination to rule out other conditions.
-If you have symptoms of hemophilia, the doctor will ask about your family’s medical history, since this disorder tends to run in families.
-In children with severe hemophilia, the diagnosis is usually made in infancy, either at circumcision, or when the toddler starts to walk and sustains minor injuries when falling.
+Your doctor will perform a physical examination to rule out other conditions.
+If you have symptoms of hemophilia, the provider will ask about your family’s medical history since this disorder tends to run in families.
+In children with severe hemophilia, the diagnosis is usually made in infancy.
+This might happen at the time of circumcision or when the toddler starts to walk and develops excessive bleeding or bruising with minor trauma.

 - People who have 5%-30% of the normal amount of clotting factors in their blood have mild hemophilia.